-If you have a Bluetooth wireless controller such as a PS5 (DualSense), PS4 (DualShock 4) or Xbox controller, you can connect it to your PC and set it up as a wireless mouse, keyboard or both combined on Windows 11 PC.
-There are a few software that can help to achieve this.
-We recommend using Steam client which has a feature that allows you to configure your controller as mouse and/or keyboard in Windows 11.
+If you have a Bluetooth wireless controller, such as a PS5 (DualSense), PS4 (DualShock 4), or Xbox controller, you can connect it to your PC and set it up as a wireless mouse, keyboard, or both combined on a Windows 11 PC.
+There are a few software options that can help achieve this.
+We recommend using the Steam client, which has a feature that allows you to configure your controller as a mouse and/or keyboard in Windows 11.

-Use PS5, PS4 or Xbox Controller as Mouse and Keyboard in Windows 11
+How to use PS5, PS4 or Xbox Controller as Mouse and Keyboard on Windows 11

 To summarize, you need to first pair your wireless controller to your Windows PC.
-Then, you need to download and install Steam client, and configure your wireless controller as mouse and keyboard via Steam.
+Then, you need to download and install the Steam client and configure your wireless controller as a mouse and keyboard via Steam.
 Follow the steps below to do so.

 1. Connect your wireless controller to Windows 11 PC